Varsha-Venugopal/Breast-Cancer-Classification-using-SVM/README.md

-# Hands-On Machine Learning Projects
+# Breast Cancer Classification using SVM
-Deep Learning and Machine Learning projects
+Machine Learning project using scikit-learn